 With such a large number of elite members, it becomes almost impossible for hotels to provide satisfactory benefits to all of them.

-Some hotels may intentionally choose not to offer these benefits or cut costs in doing so.
 Additionally, there may be hotels that simply do not prioritize elite members due to negative experiences.
 However, they have little concern as most elite members are not loyal customers but rather guests with higher status.

-Most elite members outside of the US have earned their status through loyalty and hotels are more inclined to provide better upgrades, amenities, and discounts to these guests.
+Most elite members outside the US have earned their status through loyalty and hotels are more inclined to provide better upgrades, amenities, and discounts to these guests.

 This also holds true for Hilton Executive Lounges.
 Outside of the US, these lounges are much better equipped and accessible, with higher chances of receiving an upgrade.